-We estimate that we will receive net proceeds from this offering of approximately US\$141.2 million, or approximately US\$162.9 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and the estimated offering expenses payable by us.
-These estimates are based upon an assumed initial public offering price of US\$12.50 per ADS, the midpoint of the estimated price range shown on the front cover page of this prospectus.
-A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$12.50 per ADS would increase (decrease) the net proceeds to us from this offering by US\$11.6 million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately US\$177.2 million, or approximately US\$204.4 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and the estimated offering expenses payable by us.
+These estimates are based upon the initial public offering price of US\$15.00 per ADS.